promregator/promregator/README.md

   which is not supported (yet) by Prometheus natively.
 * For providing failure-safety and scalability, Clound Foundry supports to run multiple instances of an application, which are registered to the same world-reachable URL (see also [Routing](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html)).
-As it is unpredictable for Prometheus to which instance a request to an endpoint is dispached by the reverse proxy, the metrics retrieved by the pulling mechanism will hit instances by random each time.
+As it is unpredictable for Prometheus to which instance a request to an endpoint is dispatched by the reverse proxy, the metrics retrieved by the pulling mechanism will hit instances by random each time.
-  Thus, a monitoring of all instances is not possible, yet alone a randomily-appearing set of metrics will be visible "once in a while" to Prometheus.
+  Thus, to prevent that a monitoring tool would see randomly-appearing sets of metrics, a monitoring solution must be aware of the application instances running on the platform.

 The Promregator wants to fix these both obstacles by providing a tool, which
 * at the one side behaves like a Prometheus client to a Prometheus server,